 Rheumatoid Arthritis and Pregnancy

-In some cases, a woman can develop rheumatoid arthritis during pregnancy or in the weeks following delivery.
-Luckily, rheumatoid arthritis does not affect the fetus, but it can cause some discomfort and pain for the mother.
+Some women may develop rheumatoid arthritis during pregnancy, or in the weeks following delivery.
+Rheumatoid arthritis will not affect the fetus, but it can cause pain, stiffness, weakness, fatigue, and swelling for the mother.
 If the lower spine or hip joints have been affected, this can make delivery more challenging.

 If you already have rheumatoid arthritis, your symptoms may become less severe during pregnancy, only to return to their previous severity after birth.

-Flare-ups can be treated during pregnancy with prednisone, which is a corticosteroid.
+Flare-ups can be treated during pregnancy with prednisone, a corticosteroid.

 Immune Thrombocytopenia (ITP)